Tesla Model 3 Long Range

 App Store

-The infotainment system includes an App Store where you can download third-party apps to run natively on the car's screen without needing a connected phone.
-Available apps vary by market but include popular options such as:
+The infotainment system includes an app store for third-party apps that run directly on the car's display without a connected phone.
+App availability varies by market and includes:

 • Spotify: Stream music, playlists, and podcasts directly from the car's infotainment system.